elp2/advent_of_code/2024/README.md

 # Advent of Code Solutions 2024

+## Day 13
+The edge conditions for Part 1 were tricky for some reason.
+Maybe I was underestimating it.
+Part 2 was simple algebra.

 ## Day 12
 The trick to Part 2 was to draw out the boxes and thought of what made a convex/concave corner.